admin-shell-io/questions-and-answers/README.md

  **[What are the right attribute values for 'Descriptor/endpoints'?](#id47)** <a id="id47"></a>

-A: The `interface` attribute shall contain the Service Specification identifier together with a version tag.
-The `protocolInformation` object contains additional information as for instance the intended root endpoint as the URL (`href`) and how to reach it. `endpointProtocol` states which protocol shall be used.
-It is intended for clients to select the proper socket library without needing to parse the `href`content.
+A: The `interface` attribute shall contain the interface identifier together with a version tag.
+The `protocolInformation` object contains additional information, e.g., the endpoint URL where the implemented interface is located (`href`). `endpointProtocol` states which protocol shall be used.
+It is intended for clients to select the proper socket library without needing to parse the `href` content.

 The `endpointProtocolVersion` contains the major.minor version of the `endpointProtocol` entry.
 For HTTP, versions `1.0`, `1.1`, or `2.0` are possible entries.
+In case several versions of the stated protocol can be served, a list of the respective ones can be added in the value array.

 Furthermore, the values for the `securityAttributes` are required by the DIN SPEC 16593-2.
 However, as long as DIN SPEC 16593-2 definitions are not available in more details, a common usage pattern is not available and dummy values are recommended ("NONE" or `null`).